Trouv/bevy_pipe_affect/book/src/explanation/motivation-and-theory.md

 It may not be the most practical piece of documentation, but I hope it shines a light on some things for library users and maybe others.

 ## I'm an FP shill now
+Here is a brief shill for writing FP rust.
+If you already are an FP shill, you can skip this.

 Rust takes a lot of inspiration from purely functional languages like haskell.
-As a person who learned rust before functional programming, most of its features that I found to be revelations turned out to be derivative.
+As a person who learned rust before functional programming, I was intrigued to learn that most of its features that I found to be revelations turned out to be derivative.
 Iterator chains, algebraic data types, sum-types used in place of `null` and exceptions, `?` operators, to name a few.
+Similar things have been etched into purely functional languages for a long time.
 I've written a lot of rust professionally over the past few years, and gradually it has become obvious how beneficial it is to use these features.
-Or, more than anything else, it has become obvious how beneficial it is to write pure functions.
+Or, more than anything else, it has become obvious how beneficial it is to write pure functions with the aid of these features.

+For the uninitiated, pure functions are those that are deterministic and have no side effects.
+Like a function in mathematics, they are mere input and output, so they do not read or write anything from the state of the world at large.
+A purely functional language, like haskell, is one that only allows you to write pure functions.
+This may seem limiting, but thanks to higher-order functions, plus the strength of FP's theoretical foundations in general, it really isn't.

 Pure functions are easily unit tested.
 They are easy to compose without unexpected consequences.
-In professional software, if you must read from state or write to state, go to great lengths to push these things to the fringes of the program.
+If you must read from state or write to state, go to great lengths to push these things to the fringes of the program.
 Even if you are designing a system of programs, push the state to the fringes of the data flow at large.
 Every time you write `mut`, a puppy dies.
 `for` loops kill kittens instead.